top of page

 A Tudor Revival-style home in the Montrose Park Historic District features the same half-timber work as Village Hall

 Nothing about the design of Village Hall is uniform.
 Each elevation of the building sports its own collection of shapes and dimensions.
 Materials vary as well.
-While the upper portion of the building is made from wood and stucco, the first floor is largely made of brick.
+While the upper portion of the building is made of wood and stucco, the first floor is largely brick.

-The western elevation of Village Hall features gabled roofs, triangular dormers, and rounded arches of brick over the front entrances.
+The western elevation of Village Hall features gabled roofs, triangular dormers, and brick arches over the front entrances.
 The eclectic mix of styling makes Village Hall a unique architectural landmark

-The National Register of Historic Places Nomination form for Village Hall says the variety of styling and intricate details "gives the building a human scale."
+The National Register of Historic Places Nomination form for Village Hall states that the variety of styles and intricate details "gives the building a human scale."

 Village Hall Today